COMMON CAUSES OF PROCRASTINATION

 - Trouble Getting Started.
 Just the idea of starting, keeps you from starting.
 Have a definite place to study and be properly equipped with pencils, paper, dictionary, etc. Have a definite starting time that you enforce.
 The sooner you begin, the sooner you will be free to do other things.
 A brief review is helpful in getting started.

 - Daydreaming (an escape from work).
 Your body may be here but your mind is a million miles away, especially when you start to look at everything you have to complete.
 Have only one course's material on your desk at one time.
 Keep a scratch pad on your desk.
 Jot down your irrelevant thoughts and come back to them later.

 - Worry About Personal Problems.
 Personal problems such as financial difficulties or problems with your boyfriend/girlfriend.
-Go to the appropriate student service agency for help - University Counseling Services, Financial Aid, Health Center, etc. If you have trouble deciding on a major, go to the Educational and Career Counseling Center, Arts and Sciences Commons 1017.
+Go to the appropriate student service agency for help - University Counseling Services, Financial Aid, Health Center, etc. If you have trouble deciding on a major, go to the Educational and Career Counseling Center, Arts, Sciences and Education Commons 1017.
 We will help you evaluate your personality and interests.

 - Resistance to Deadlines.
 Just the idea of being told you have to finish something on a particular date, at a particular time throws you into a panic, or into a stubborn refusal the rules don’t apply to you.
 Keep a calendar of assignment deadlines and appointments.
 Make a schedule with definite times for studying and completing assignments.

 - You Feel Isolated.
 You still haven’t met anyone in your classes.
 You go from class to class without engaging with other students, your faculty or Meet with a classmate and get started.
 Go to the Academic Support Center and work with a tutor.
 Visit the professor.
 Talk about it to a significant other.